 - Regence Blue Cross/Blue Shield (and other Blue Cross/Blue Shield plans, such asa Anthem or Premara)

 - Pacific Source

-Portland APD was also happy to work with EMR Legacy and Columbia United Plan (CUP) in the past, but those entities have reclassified an auditory processing disorder as an educational problem, so they have cancelled Portland APD’s provider status.
-Kaiser Insurance has always maintained that auditory processing disorders are not health-related, and APD evaluations are, therefore, not covered by any Kaiser Insurance Plan (including employer plans administered by Kaiser).
-Tri-West health insurance does not recognize the APD procedure codes.
-Unhappily (it is not the choice of Portland APD), all Oregon and Washington Medicaid programs will not reimburse for APD testing (this includes Family Care, Oregon Health Plan, etc.)
+Please note: Kaiser Insurance has always maintained that auditory processing disorders are not health-related, and APD evaluations are, therefore, not covered by any Kaiser Insurance Plan (including employer plans administered by Kaiser).
+Unhappily (it is not the choice of Portland APD), all Oregon and Washington Medicaid programs will not reimburse for APD testing (this includes Family Care, Oregon Health Plan, Columbia United Providers, etc.)

-On average, testing involves eight hours of professional time per evaluation.
+[On average, an Auditory Processing evaluation involves at least eight hours of professional time per evaluation.]

 Contact Dr. Polich or Portland APD